taking a nap outside a gurudwara in Delhi

 I don’t understand why so many budget travellers and first time visitors in Delhi end up in Paharganj.
 There are better budget options in much nicer parts of the city.

 These are my top picks for Delhi.
-If you want more information and options about accommodation in Delhi, read about where to stay in Delhi for for every budget.
+If you want more information and options about accommodation in Delhi, read about where to stay in Delhi for every budget.

 Imperial Hotel ($$$$)